chaploud/storybook-cljs/README.md

 ### Overview

 Use the `io.factorhouse.storybook.core/story` multi-method to define component stories for your Storybook.
-This multi-method approach allows you to organize stories hierarchically and generate the appropriate JavaScript files for Storybook consumption.

 ### Project Structure

 You can define multiple story hierarchies in the same CloujreScript namespace:

 ```clojure
 (defmethod storybook/story "Component/Buttons/Primary" [_] ...)
 (defmethod storybook/story "Component/Buttons/Secondary" [_] ...)